 Winner by 11%

-Acquia rates % higher than OpenText on Environment Culture Ratings vs OpenText Ratings based on looking at 964 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "Does someone you work with closely, make you want to quit your job?".
+Acquia rates % higher than OpenText on Environment Culture Ratings vs OpenText Ratings based on looking at 967 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What % of the time are you bored at work?".

 Sentiment Culture Ratings vs OpenText